geotools/geotools/docs/user/unsupported/swing/jmappane.rst

 JMapPane
 ^^^^^^^^

-JMapPane is a simple map display panel (derived from Swing's JPanel) that works with a GTRenderer and MapContext to display features.
+JMapPane is a simple map display panel (derived from Swing's JPanel) that works with a GTRenderer and MapContent to display features.
 It supports the use of tool classes to implement, for example, mouse-controlled zooming and panning

 * JMapPane is used in our tutorials in order to offer a chance to learn the library in a visual fashion.
 For more information on the rendering process please review